lcpz/lain/yawn.md

 - ``widget``

-    The widget which you want to attach yawn to.
+    The widget which you want to attach Yawn to.

 - ``id``